ALEX BEARD

 Along with Jacob Kestner, I wrote an essay for the European Commission about how in the year 2030 students will continue to go to the school down the road; they’ll begin to go to the school in the cloud.

-I speak on education, technology, creativity and human development for audiences all over the world.
-I've given talks for the BBC, World Bank, UN, Hay Festival, British Council, 5x15 stories, How to Academy, TEDx, BETT and CanvasCon, as well as at numerous other literary festivals, schools and universities and business events - and the Cheerful Bookclub podcast.
+I speak on education, technology, creativity and human development for audiences globally.
+I've given talks for the BBC, World Bank, UN, GSMA, BBVA, Hay Festival, British Council, 5x15, How to Academy, TEDx, BETT and CanvasCon, as well as at festivals, schools, universities, businesses - and on the Cheerful Bookclub podcast.

 I run a lab for the future of learning

-I'm a Senior Director of the Global Learning Lab at Teach For All, a global network of independent organizations working on six continents to develop the teachers, school leaders and policymakers who'll transform learning.
+I'm Senior Director of the Global Learning Lab at Teach For All, a global network of independent organizations working on six continents to develop the teachers, school leaders and policymakers who will transform education today.

-I'm an advisor to Black Mountains College, a new university in rural Wales.
-Dedicated to creativity, experimental learning and adaptive thinking, BMC will offer undergraduate and further education courses and professional development for teachers.
-It will produce undergraduates, skilled craftspeople and teachers schooled in creative methods and the latest technologies ready to confront the huge challenges facing our future generations.
+I'm an advisor to Black Mountains College, a new university in rural Wales teaching undergraduates, craftspeople and teachers to use creative methods and new technologies to tackle the challenges facing future generations.